Canadians in Cassino Battlefield Tour

 Remembering the Canadians in the Liri Valley

-His remarkable achievement was devising a method to transport an 80-foot Bailey bridge on top of a turretless Sherman tank and then position it across the river using a second tank as a pusher to steer the bridge into place.
-This ingenious idea was successful, allowing the Calgary Regiment to make the first armored vehicle crossing of the Gari River.
-It also enabled them to support the infantry of the 8th Indian Division, which had suffered devastating losses and urgently needed a bridgehead on the other side of the river.
+His remarkable achievement was devising a method to transport an 80-foot Bailey bridge on top of a turretless Sherman tank, then position it across the river using a second tank as a pusher to steer the bridge into place.
+This ingenious idea proved successful, allowing the Calgary Regiment to make the first armored vehicle crossing of the Gari River.
+It also enabled them to support the infantry of the 8th Indian Division, which had suffered devastating losses and urgently needed a bridgehead on the far side of the river.

 Monte Cassino Battlefield tours for Canadians taking pictures